Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **So the three parts of saying no in a nonviolent communication way**

 * first of all to show an empathic reception of the request of the other person.
-So they feel understood that their need was understood their request was understood.
+They feel understood that their need was understood their request was understood.
 * Second, we don't say "no", we don't say "I can't", we say the need that keeps us from saying yes.
 * we end with a request that searches for a way to get everybody's needs met.